 In contrast to our Ironman tri-suits test, here we’ve picked 10 suits aimed at multiple race distances and have tested them accordingly for their versatility across short-course and middle-distance tri, with half an eye on their Ironman potential.
 And we’re happy to report that the majority made us long for the start of the UK tri race season.

 How we tested the tri-suits

-The tri-suits here were all given multiple tests on the swim, bike and run, with particular focus on the comfort of the material and chamois performance over long-distance bike legs.
-Key factors we looked at were breathability, how fast they dried, chafing (or lack of), pocket sizing and accessibility, and the effectiveness of the leg grippers and zippers.
-The price, aesthetics, durability and aerodynamics were also key.
+As it’s the only piece of tri apparel that’s with you for the entire duration of the race, the tri-suits here were all given multiple tests on the swim, bike and run.
+Key factors included breathability, how fast they dried, chafing (or lack of), pocket sizing and accessibility, and the effectiveness of the leg grippers and zippers.
+The price, aesthetics, durability and aerodynamics were also considered,

 APTONIA LD SHORT SLEEVE

 A major benefit of the Aptonia is that you can try before buying at one of Decathlon’s 20+ stores nationwide.
 So would we buy the LD?
 Visually, the attractive colourscheme scores points and the affordability is welcome, but we wish more craft had gone into ensuring a strong race-day performance.
 The pockets are a chief frustration, with the opening of the two rear ones being far too small for easy access and the leg pockets too tiny for anything except a nutrition tab or two.
 The neck lets in a fair amount of water in the pool and, onto the bike, we could feel the seams through the chamois on a 50km ride.
 Decathlon pitch the pad as suitable for Olympic and Ironman events, but we’d seriously question the latter especially.
 Positive points include the silicone leg grippers, the comfy and stylish sleeves, and an effective zipper guard.